whytekieran/Minesweeper-UWP-App/README.md

 SetHighScore.xaml | This page is shown after a user wins a game.
 It allows them to input a name and save their high score.
 Settings.xaml | Here the user can set the game difficulty to easy medium or hard mode.
 ViewHighScore.xaml | This page is where the user can view their high scores, the page uses the MVVM model to bind the scores to the page.
+ViewOnlineHighScore.xaml | This page is where the user can view their online high scores, the page uses basic data binding after using GET requests to get the scores from a custom made API.

 ### **C#**
 The C# Programming language is what provides this application with its functionality.
 The logic behind all the XAML page views and more is all written using the C# language, hence